olneyhymn/tim.ulsterworldly.com/content/posts/2025-04-24-eyes-to-see-devotional-on-2-kings-6.md

   > as if Jesus turns and says quietly, 'Peter, I don't lack resources.'
 Which means
   > that Jesus knew and lived under the unseen protection of 2 Kings 6:8--23.

+* Calvin said there's no value in knowing that we have one angel as a special guardian when we have the host of heaven watching over us.

+  > If any one does not think it enough to know that all the orders of the
+  > heavenly host are perpetually watching for his safety, I do not see what he
+  > could gain by knowing that he has one angel as a special guardian.
+Those,
+  > again, who limit the care which God takes of each of us to a single angel,
+  > do great injury to themselves and to all the members of the Church, as if
+  > there were no value in those promises of auxiliary troops, who on every side
+  > encircling and defending us, embolden us to fight more manfully.

 #### 3. Fear Not--God Acts

 * Elisha's servant was afraid.
 * But Elisha was not afraid.
 * Why?
 * Spurgeon:

   > And his servant said unto him, Alas, my Master!
 What shall we do?
 That is a
   > question we have often asked, "What shall we do?"
 We shall do nothing at all!